SushantNiraula/ROS2_Learning/README.md

     after creating the python/cpp package to start working we go inside the package eiter my_py_pkg or my_cpp_pkg and then start working inside to solve our problem.
 This is an important way to work.
     >>. code
 5. Then after working and making code ready we must then build our package. <warning ><i>Always be sure to build the packages from ros2_ws/ directory not anywhere else.</i></warning>
+6. Writing my first node i.e py_node and cpp_node .
+Just a simple node:
+    goto src/my_py_pkg/my_py_pkg and then create a newfile:

+    >>touch my_first_node.py

+    then also make the python file executable.

+    >>chmod +x my_first_node.py

+    Then get into writing code into your file my_first node.
+Here we will create one node.

+    we can run the node manually using >> python3 my_first_node

+    but in real world we don't do it this way.
+Instead we call from the package:

+    to do it:
+    1. Go to setup.py and make some changes as: entry_points={
+        'console_scripts': [
+        ],
+    },
+    2. we make it as:
+        entry_points={
+        'console_scripts': [
+            "py_node = my_py_pkg.my_first_node:main",
+        ],
+    }
+7. To run your node after writing go to workspac i.e ros2_ws and:
+    >> colcon build --packages-select my_py_pkg
+8. Then source the workspace using
+    >> source ~/.bashrc

+    and run the node using:

+    >> ros2 run my_py_pkg py_node

+    where py_node is the name of node you created i.e name in setup.py in actual file we have name of node as my_test.
+So keep that in mind.
+9. We don't want our code to be like that, we want to use industry standard and build node with OOP.
+Done in my_first_node_oop.py

+    Let's see series of steps necessary to start working on a node in ros2:

+        a. cd my_py_pkg/my_py_pkg

+        b. touch my_first_node_oop.py

+        c. chmod +x my_first_node_oop.py   // This makes the python file executable which is essential for running the file using ros2 run command as we previously did.

+        d.
+Then get into coding using oop the node.
+Which you can see in file my_first_node_oop.py and add it to setup.py using:

+            entry_points={
+            'console_scripts': [
+                "py_node = my_py_pkg.my_first_node:main",
+                "py_node_oop = my_py_pkg.my_first_node_oop:main", //this line is added
+            ],
+            },

+        e.
+After writing the code then build and source the package using :

+            >> cd ../../..

+            >> colcon build --packages-select my_py_pkg

+            >> source ~/.bashrc

+        f.
+Run the node using:

+            >> ros2 run my_py_pkg py_node_oop

+10. Then learning to write node in cpp.
+    Now we must do it because industry demand ros2 codes in cpp as they are fast t run and very memory efficient.

+        a. go to ros2_ws/src/my_cpp_pkg/src
+        b. touch my_first_node.cp to create a cpp file named as my_first_node
+        c.